litixsoft/baboon/README.md

  * MongoDb 2.4.5 or newer
  * NodeJs 10.22 or newer

 Baboon needs this stack as a base on the respective system.
-Such a stack including NodeJS version management and other tools we as [baboon-stack](https://github.com/litixsoft/baboon-stack) for Windows, Linux and Mac.
+Such a stack including NodeJS version management and other tools can be found here: the [baboon-stack](https://github.com/litixsoft/baboon-stack) covers an easy-to-use one-click setup for Windows, Linux and Mac.

 ## NodeJS global dependencies
-Without baboon-stack, you must install the global dependencies of Baboon.
-Use the baboon-stack, you can skip this section.
+Whithout using baboon-stack, you need install Baboon's global dependencies.
+Skip this section when using Baboon-stack.

 Linux / Mac: